-In order to award partial credit and provide comments on your work, you will be required to submit a scan or photo of your written work in PDF format.
-More information about how to create a PDF and submit your work will be available before each exam.
+In order to award partial credit and provide comments on your work, you will be required to submit a scan or photo of your written work through Blackboard.
+Your exam will not be considered complete without this work, and you will not receive a grade for the exam until it is submitted.